urospenezic/my-obsidian-notes-md/ASP.NET Learning Notes/ASP.NET Core/Razor/Pages.md

 Inside of cshtml.cs is OnGet method - that responds to HTTP GET requests.
 So we can add properties to this class and have OnGet alter them, which will happen any time GET request is called

+Similarly to this, OnPost method will respond to any POST requests.

 Any property that cshtml.cs class has can be accessed in the view via @Model